lshunak/medicare_data_project/README.md

 ## Project Overview

-This project implements an ELT (Extract, Load, Transform) pipeline for Medicare healthcare data using Apache Airflow, AWS S3, and data cataloging.
-The pipeline efficiently processes beneficiary (patient) data, claims data, and prescription drug events.
+This project implements an ELT (Extract, Load, Transform) pipeline for Medicare healthcare data from cmd.gov to a data warehouse to enable advanced transformations and analytics on the data.

+## Project Objectives

+- Design and implement full data pipline, from extracring raw data to analytical available high grade data.
+- Get experience with data tools such Airflow, Snowlake and DBT.
+- Implement advances queries on the data to draw meaningful conclussions, both in healthcare and business oriented questions.

 ## Data Pipeline Architecture

 ![Medicare Data Pipeline Architecture](docs/images/project_design.png)

 ## Implementation Status